More sacred places in one place than anywhere else

 The mountain top just outside the Old City walls is accessible from the Old City through Zion Gate, as well as by car from outside the city walls.

 This very small area is packed with notable institutions and Jerusalem holy sites, such as the Diaspora Yeshiva, spiritual home of the Jewish band of the same name and the Chamber of the Holocaust, Jerusalem's first Holocaust museum, a chilling memorial to its victims well worth the visit, despite its small size.
+It's a very different experience than the Yad Vashem Holocaust Museum.

 It is also, rather surprisingly, where you'll find the grave of Oskar Schindler, the hero of Spielberg's famous movie, Schindler's List, who has the ironic distinction of being the only known Nazi Party member interred in Israel.